Chart Color Schemes

 Dorrigo has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one project likely affecting the region.
-Key projects are Waterfall Way Corridor Strategy, Doughboy Wind Farm, Pacific Highway Upgrade: Hexham To Brisbane, and Regional NSW Road Network Safety Improvements.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Waterfall Way Corridor Strategy, Doughboy Wind Farm, New England Renewable Energy Zone (REZ), and Pacific Highway Upgrade: Hexham To Brisbane.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.